She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 Then she left with him.

-Martin stood behind the counter with the paper in his hand, looking as though he’d aged five years since noon.
+Martin stood behind the counter with the paper in his hand, looking like he had aged five years since noon.

-Then one of the customers at the back raised a hand and asked, almost apologetically, “So… are we still open for lunch?”
+Then one of the customers in the back raised a hand and asked, almost apologetically, “So… are we still open for lunch?”

 A few people laughed.